Unboxed-Software/solana-course/content/solana-nft.md

 Configuration happens through a simple JSON file.
 When you use Candy Machine v2 to create your candy machine, the JSON in this configuration file is stored in an account on-chain where the configuration fields can then be updated using the Candy Machine CLI.
 The properties in this configuration file are:

- - `price` is the amount to charge for each NFT minted from the Candy Machine.
+ - `price` - the amount to charge for each NFT minted from the Candy Machine.

- - `number` is the amount of NFTs in the Candy Machine and must match the number of asset pairings you’ve created for your collection.
+ - `number` - the amount of NFTs in the Candy Machine and must match the number of asset pairings you’ve created for your collection.

- - `gatekeeper` enables CAPTCHA verification before minting from the Candy Machine.
+ - `gatekeeper` - enables CAPTCHA verification before minting from the Candy Machine.
 The address of the currently supported provider network can be found on the Metaplex documentation [here](https://docs.metaplex.com/candy-machine-v2/configuration).
 Note that a gatekeeper won't work with a whitelist presale enabled.

     ```json
     "gatekeeper": {